nosam213/krampus/README.md

 ## Compiling
-NOTE: Requires network connection only for first compile.
+NOTE: Requires network connection for the first compile.

 ### Windows
 ```